semenInRussia/emacs-kinopoisk/README.md

 - `kinopoisk-film-video-site`
 - `kinopoisk-film-video-name`

+If you need to open film video use function `kinopoisk-film-video-open-in-web`

 ### Usage of `helm-kinopoisk`
 Now `helm-kinopoisk` have only one interactive function `helm-kinopoisk-search-films` with followed HELM actions:

 - Copy URL of Web Page on Kinopoisk
 - Open Web Page on Kinopoisk
+- See Videos about Film
 ## Contributing

 Yes, please do!
 See [CONTRIBUTING][] for guidelines.